 Then something amazing happened.
 After I brought him inside, he blinked his wet eyes once, twice, and then whipped out a tiny banjo.
 My jaw dropped.
 He opened his little froggy mouth and in a surprisingly deep voice, challenged me to a duel.
 I grinned.
 This would be easy.
 I was banjo duelling champ four years running.
 I brandished my weapon and our fingers flew, keeping time with the chirping crickets and chanting children.
 It was crazy.
 Suddenly he narrowed his eyes and sped up, plucking strings like a kid on cordial.
 Before I knew it, I had gone full redneck and my hands were a blur.
 The children and crickets were lost to the music, hips swinging and elbows everywhere.
 Then with a terrible twanging, the villain’s strings broke, all at once.
 I had won.
 He was devastated, you should’ve seen his face!
 Oh look, you can, I took a selfie with him.

-I’ve got a number of ongoing illustration projects with the Onkaparinga City council, while I get my portfolio ready to go hunting for an illustration/literary agent to represent me overseas.
+I’ve got a number of ongoing illustration projects with the Onkaparinga City council, and a lot of work to do around the farm.

 Wish me luck!